 Among other organizations and groups, she is also an ambassador for the US Pain Foundation, a member of the Sjogren’s Syndrome Foundation and an active participant of the Heartland chapter of the Lupus Foundation of America.

 Ellen was recently chosen as one of the top ten online Migraine and headache bloggers, and has been a Health Activist Award finalist in the categories of Health Activist Hero and Best in Show: Facebook.
-She enjoys working closely with other advocates on projects that create awareness and change within their communities.
+She enjoys working closely with other advocates on projects that create awareness and change within their communities, and helps plan projects for, and participates in National Migraine and Headache Awareness Month each June.

 Posts from Ellen can be found on many blogs and social media platforms including: